Alon-Alush/alon-alush.github.io/_posts/Injection/2025-04-19-codecaves.md

 You'll then be able to see a list of many empty executable addresses within the process's memory state, that you can use to write your shellcode in:
 ![Code cave addresses](/assets/images/injection/codecaves/addresses.png)

+# Taking advantage of code caves to inject shellcode

 As you may know, we can take advantage of these unused bytes to directly inject raw executable opcodes (shellcode) within the application.